KendrikTheGreat/belucid_vault/The Primordial Theory.md

 - Belucid treats consciousness as an energy-information system.
 (EIS)

 - Awareness expands the decision-space (DCS).
-A broader DCS raises more awareness
+A broader DCS raises more awareness etc.

-- Choice quality reveals entropy .
+- Choice quality reveals entropy momentum
+- Entropy can have both negative and positive momentum.

 - Synergy accelerates evolution; noise and fear increase entropy.
 # Theory Layer